HelgeApps/PolicyApps/README.md

 ### LPlayer Permissions

 - INTERNET (to search and download subtitles)
-- STORAGE (to find video files, save downloaded subtitles, option for user do delete video file)
+- STORAGE (to find video files, save downloaded subtitles, option for user to delete selected video file)

 ### Support or Contact